Ash Wednesday Remembered

 When the three of us got to head of the line, there stood Father Reevey, a very large man, but a wonderful, funny, kind, and gentle Irish priest.
 He stood towering over us, with only my father and grandfather to protect me.
 He was dressed in flowing black robes which I associated with funerals.
 He leaned over me and marked my forehead with ashes.
 They had a gritty, sandy feeling.

 He intoned: “Remember, man, dust thou art and to dust you shall return.”
 In the church of my childhood, this was one of the few phrases in English I ever heard in church.
-It made a huge impression on me.
-That rite has continued to haunt me.
+It made a huge impression on me and that rite has continued to haunt me.

 The church did what it was supposed to do.
 When I was very young, it ritualized my death for me.
 Lent always seemed like a very special time of year because we waited with Jesus for his death and our death.
 It is not morbid to think about death once in a while.
 It’s realistic.
 We are going to die and turn into ashes.
 There is no escaping that fate.
 The church had found a way to ritualize that, even for a young kid like me.
 The rite identified my death with a larger reality, the death of Jesus, and gave my death, my turning into ashes, real meaning.

 Lent was a special time of year, a time of abstinence.
 We didn’t eat meat.
-We fasted, not as part of a fad diet, but as a religious discipline.
+We fasted, not because we were on a diet, but as a religious discipline.
 It was not penitence for our sins.
 As I look back on it, sin and repentance had almost nothing to do with Lent.
 I don’t remember much talk of that—maybe I was not paying attention.
 I think that part was meant more for the Irish and Germans.

 What I remember with the ashes, the fasting, and abstinence, was a deep sense of impermanence, of the transitoriness of life, which was an important lesson to learn, even at an early age.